douglasgscofield/add-to-Qiime-DB/README.md

-Scripts for augmenting a Qiime database
+Scripts for adding annotated sequences to a Qiime database
 =====

-This is a small collection of scripts to ease the augmentation of a Qiime reference database.
-BioPerl is required, as is a `sort` utility and a local copy of the NCBI taxonomy database (for obtaining this, see below).
+This is a small collection of scripts to ease the process of adding taxonomically annotated sequences to a Qiime reference database.
+Blast and BioPerl are required, as is a `sort` utility and a local copy of the NCBI taxonomy database (for obtaining this, see below).
 Two of these scripts started life written by others and are extensively modified here.
 In general all these scripts produce output to STDOUT, note the use of `>` to capture this into files below.

 Blast for GenBank hits
 ------